 Beware!
 There are two emotions that are very difficult to overcome.
 One will work great in your favor, the other is almost impossible to work past.
 Happiness is good in a customer and will go a long way in helping you make a sale.
 Anger, on the other hand, is a brick wall.
 If someone is angry or you say something to make them angry, you won’t get a sale; and you may even get a formal complaint against you.
 Be careful of what you say to people.
 For you it may not seem like much, but some may take it as a personal jab.
 A good example of this is : “So John, you don’t care about the Veterans?”.

 Because your customer will never meet you in person, it is important that you convey the feeling that you can be trusted and you are confident in what we do.
 Your tone, diction, and style are all you have to make the sale, so make sure how you present yourself is proper yet impactful.

-With each call you make you are representing the Hometown Hero Project, a company meant to help the community.
+With each call you make you are representing The Community Marketing Corporation, a company meant to help the community.
 It is crucial that you conduct yourself with decorum and Business Like Behavior at all times.

 Do Not Lie: Prevent any troubles down the road by presenting our products and services in an accurate manner.
 A small lie can result in you losing credit for the sale.
 A big lie can result in you losing your job.
 Just don’t give the customer any reason to cancel.
 No one likes being lied to, intentional or not, and it takes about 20 times as many truths to come back from a single lie.